 The corresponding volume name differs depending on the type of the camera that was used to format the memory card as described below.

-- When formatted on a Nikon digital single-lens reflex camera: NIKON XX (XX indicates a model name.) - When formatted on a Nikon advanced camera with interchangeable lens: NIKON 1 XX (XX indicates a model name.) - When formatted on other cameras: NO\NAME
+- When formatted on a Nikon digital single-lens reflex camera or Nikon mirrorless camera: "NIKON XXXX" (model name). - When formatted on other Nikon cameras: "NO\NAME"